Manage Money Better

 From paying off debt to creating an emergency fund and getting savings in the bank, your financial fate hinges on key money management basics.
 Getting familiar with the fundamentals of how to manage money lays the groundwork to achieving your financial goals.

-Money management skills go from ensuring you pay off your debt, to tracking your spending and setting short- and long-term goals.
-Habits like these apply to all Canadians, regardless of your income, accumulated debt, or economic situation.
-Whether you’re earning minimum wage, or a six-figure salary, if you aren’t careful with your spending and aware of where your money is going, your bank account will end up in the red.
+Money management skills range from ensuring you pay off your debt, to tracking your spending, to setting short-term and long-term goals.
+Habits like these are good for everyone regardless of your income, how much debt you’ve accumulated, or your economic situation.
+Whether you’re earning minimum wage, or a six-figure salary, if you aren’t careful with your spending and are aware of where your money is going, your bank account will end up in the red.

-Take stock of the list of tips below to see which you already do in your daily life and which can be adopted straight away.
+Take a good look at the list of tips below to see which ones you’re already doing and which ones you can begin to apply.
 Start with introducing a few tips at a time, paying attention to mastering each habit before adding more into the mix.

 Take Stock of Where You’re At